Allegiance (Australian band): 1990–94: Formation and early EPs

 In July 1992 Allegiance won the state final of the Yamaha Rock competition and flew to Melbourne to represent their state in the national final, where they received the Juke Magazine-sponsored Encouragement Award.
 They competed against seven other unsigned acts; the final was broadcast nationally on MTV.
 The band headed to ABC studios in August 1992 to record five tracks live-in-the-studio: in one take with few overdubs.
 These were released as their third EP in October, Studio Live.
-It was limited to 500 copies, which sold out in one day and became a sought after collectors item.
+It was limited to 500 copies, which sold out in one day and became a sought-after collector's item.

 In September 1992 the group performed at the Australian Metalfest at the Hordern Pavilion, Sydney and provided the track, "Twisted Minds", for a CD sampler.
 Reviews stated Allegiance to be the most impressive bands on the bill which helped to establish their reputation as a live act outside their home state.

 At the end of the year, some of their tracks were selected for inclusion on the Def Records Australia Metal compilation and local talent showcase, The Western Front, compilation CDs.
 Allegiance was voted the ninth best Australian band and fifth best new band in Hot Metal Magazine's annual readers poll.
 The band again ended the year by winning the Most Popular Band category at the 1992 WAMI Awards.

 In 1993 Allegiance continued touring including a second appearance at the annual, Bindoon Rock festival, performing in front of 15,000 people at the national Big Day Out festival as well as touring nationally supporting Kreator and Fear Factory which furthered their reputation as a thrash metal band.
 Allegiance had tracks included on the Roadrunner records Australasian compilation RedRum and Studio 52's While My Guitar Gently Kills Your Mother and Polygram heavy metal promotional cassette.
-Ex-Judas Priest front man, Rob Halford, took an interest in the band.
+Ex-Judas Priest frontman, Rob Halford, took an interest in the band.
 He made statements in the international metal press claiming Allegiance to be a dynamite band.
 His company, Entertainment Management Advisory Services (EMAS), were managing the band to increase international exposure.